openshift-labs/learn-katacoda/developing-on-openshift/serverless/01-prepare.md

 > **Note:** *These steps are for informational purposes only. **Do not** follow them in this instance as there already is an automated install running in the terminal.*

 ## Log in and install the operator
-To install an operator, you need to log in as an admin.
+This section is automated, so you won't need to install the operator.
+If you wanted to reproduce these results on another cluster, you'd need to authenticate as an admin to complete the following steps:

 ![01-login](/openshift/assets/developing-on-openshift/serverless/01-prepare/01-login.png)